-The final formative stage, flowering, covered the Abbasid dynasty and occurred from the middle of the eighth century and extended until around 950 CE.
-During this period, jurisprudence took on a formative shape, the four madhhabs became firmly rooted, Islamic jurisprudence became well-defined into uṣûl and furu', the sources of Islamic law established a definitive hierarchy, centres of learning became more established and recognised, particularly in Iraq and Medina, compilations well-known by contemporary scholars were written, including the texts by the founders of the madhâhib, books of hadîth were completed in their entirety, including the six mashhur books of hadîth (Bukhari, Muslim and others).
-Towards the latter part of this phase, however, the established madhâhib witnessed the emergence of rigidity amongst the scholars and taqlîd amongst their followers.
+The final formative stage, flowering, covered the Abbâsid dynasty and occurred from the middle of the eighth century and extended until around 950 CE.
+During this period, jurisprudence took on a formative shape, the four Madhâhib became firmly rooted, Islamic jurisprudence became well-defined into Uşûl and Furu', the sources of Islamic law established a definitive hierarchy, centres of learning became more established and recognised, particularly in Iraq and Medina, compilations well-known by contemporary scholars were written, including the texts by the founders of the Madhâhib and books of Ḥadîth were completed in their entirety, including the six Mashhur books of Ḥadîth.
+Towards the latter part of this phase, however, the established Madhâhib witnessed the emergence of rigidity amongst the scholars and Taqlîd amongst their followers.

-The Four Madhâhib
+The Dominant Madhâhib

-Specifically, the four schools of Islamic jurisprudence display a number of nuances reflecting differences of opinion amongst the four eponyms.
-This is interesting given the fact that, at some level or another, the founders were known to each other and in some cases, students or teachers of one another.
+The four schools of Islamic jurisprudence that became dominant display a number of nuances reflecting differences of opinion amongst their four eponyms.
+This is significant given the fact that, at some level or another, the founders were known to each other and in some cases, students or teachers of one another.
 Doi (1984, p.
 85) states,

-"If one closely examines the figh of the four schools, one will never come across any difference of opinions as far as the basic principles of Islam are concerned.
-The differences mainly centre around furu at (tiny branches) of theology rather than the Uşûl (the fundamental principles) of belief."
+"If one closely examines the Fiqh of the four schools, one will never come across any difference of opinions as far as the basic principles of Islam are concerned.
+The differences mainly centre around $Furu\hat{a}t$ (tiny branches) of theology rather than the $Us\hat{a}l$ (the fundamental principles) of belief."